Jim Palmer: Early life

 Jim played baseball for the Beverly Hills Yankees, where he pitched and also hit home runs as an outfielder.
 The family eventually moved to Scottsdale, Arizona, where Jim played baseball, basketball, and football at Scottsdale High School.
 He earned All-State honors in each of these sports, also graduating with a 3.4 grade-point average in 1963.
 The University of Southern California, UCLA, and Arizona State University each offered him full scholarships; Stanford University offered a partial scholarship as well.

 Bobby Winkles of Arizona State suggested that Palmer get more experience playing collegiate summer baseball, so Palmer went to South Dakota to join the Winner Pheasants of the Basin League.
 The team advanced all the way to the league finals, and Palmer caught the attention of Baltimore Orioles scout Harry Dalton while pitching in the second game of the championship.
 According to Palmer, 13 Major League Baseball (MLB) teams recruited him after the season wrapped up, but Jim Russo (the scout who also signed Dave McNally and Boog Powell) and Jim Wilson of the Orioles made the best impression on his parents with their polite manners.
 Palmer signed with Baltimore for $50,000.

+Russo states in his autobiography that Wilson was the first member of the Orioles' organization to scout Palmer, as an 18-year old Arizona high school player in 1963, and that Wilson requested Russo get Palmer on the Winner, South Dakota Basin League team.
+It was unusual for a high school player to be on a Basin League team, but Wilson convinced Russo that Palmer would do well, and Russo instructed manager Harry Wise to put Palmer on the team.
+When Russo finally saw Palmer pitch for Winner in August 1963, he said "Palmer was so good he gave me chills".

+Russo wrote that he got to know Palmer when Palmer drove him to the airport after that visit.
+Shortly after that, Palmer told Wilson he wanted to sign with the Orioles, but when Russo and Wilson came to meet with Palmer and his family at their home in Scottsdale, Arizona, they learned that Palmer had suffered a knee injury as the result of an automobile accident, and needed surgery.
+Russo remained determined to sign Palmer and chose not to let farm system director Harry Dalton know about the injury.
+The Palmer family had met with Houston Colt .45s manager Paul Richards (Russo's former boss with the Orioles) earlier that same evening, and found Richards's demeanor offensive.
+By contrast Russo and Wilson were cordial, polite and respectful, and Palmer and his parents decided to sign with the Orioles.
+Russo and the Palmers agreed to a $40,000 bonus and that the Orioles would pay Palmer's tuition at the college of his choice.
+Russo later said, "A scout can spend a lifetime waiting to see a Jim Palmer".